-The ability of the TPA0213 to easily switch between mono BTL and stereo SE modes is one of its most important cost saving features.
+The ability of the TPA0233 to easily switch between mono BTL and stereo SE modes is one of its most important cost saving features.
 This feature eliminates the requirement for an additional headphone amplifier in applications where an internal speaker is driven in BTL mode but external stereo headphone or speakers must be accommodated.
-When ST/MN is held high, the input mux selects the RIN and LIN inputs and the output is in stereo SE mode.
-When ST/MN is held low, the input mux selects the mono-in input and the output is in mono BTL mode.
-Control of the ST/MN input can be from a logic-level CMOS source or, more typically, from a switch-controlled resistor divider network as shown in Figure 17.
+When ST/MN is held high, the RIN and LIN inputs drive the output as Lo and Ro in stereo SE mode.
+When ST/MN is held low, the inputs are summed internally and the output is driven as Mo+ and Mo- in mono BTL mode.
+Control of the ST/MN input can be from a logic-level CMOS source or, more typically, from a switch-controlled resistor divider network as shown in the functional block diagram.